How to uplift non-maximal gauged supergravities: Introduction

 Further refinement was achieved in\cite{Cassani:2019vcl} where the authors consider an internal manifold admitting a \emph{generalised} $G_S$-structure, rather than a full generalised parallelisation ($G_S = \{e\}$).
 They show that the existence of a $G_S$-structure with constant and $G_S$-invariant intrinsic torsion implies the existence of a consistent truncation to \emph{non-maximal} gauged supergravities.
-In the same paper, these authors worked out several examples of consistent truncations to \emph{half-maximal} gauged supergravities in five-dimensions.
-Amongst other, the type IIB consistent truncation on Sasaki-Einstein manifolds, originating from standard $\SU(2)$-structures \cite{Cassani:2010uw,Gauntlett:2010vu,Liu:2010sa,Skenderis:2010vz}, as well as consistent truncations around the Maldacena-Nunez geometries \cite{Maldacena:2000mw} down to a half-maximal $D=5$ supergravity coupled to three vector multiplet with gauge group $\textrm{U}(1)\times \textrm{ISO}(3)$\footnote{This consistent truncation was also obtained by other means in \cite{MatthewCheung:2019ehr}.}.
+In the same paper, these authors worked out several examples of consistent truncations to \emph{half-maximal} gauged supergravities in five dimensions.
+Amongst other, the type IIB consistent truncation on Sasaki-Einstein manifolds, originating from standard $\SU(2)$-structures \cite{Cassani:2010uw,Gauntlett:2010vu,Liu:2010sa,Skenderis:2010vz}, as well as consistent truncations around the Maldacena-Nunez geometries \cite{Maldacena:2000mw} down to a half-maximal $D=5$ supergravity coupled to three vector multiplets with gauge group $\textrm{U}(1)\times \textrm{ISO}(3)$\footnote{This consistent truncation was also obtained by other means in \cite{MatthewCheung:2019ehr}.}.
 This last result was further extended in \cite{Cassani:2020cod} and a classification of upliftable $D=5$ $\mathcal{N}=2$ supergravities was performed in \cite{Josse:2021put}.
-Consistent truncations to non-maximal four-dimensional supergravities are sparse, including the uplift of minimal $\mathcal{N}=2$ gSUGRA in M-theory or an uplift of minimal $\mathcal{N}=4$ gSUGRA to type IIB \cite{Guarino:2024gke}.
-We do note the recent line of research concerning exceptional generalized cosets \cite{Hassler:2023axp,Hassler:2025qhh} also aiming at building uplifts of non-maximal gauged supergravity.
+Consistent truncations to non-maximal four-dimensional supergravities are sparse, including the uplift of minimal \cite{Larios:2019lxq} and non-minimal \cite{Cassani:2012pj} $\mathcal{N}=2$ gSUGRA in M-theory, consistent truncation of M-theory on coset spaces \cite{Duboeuf:2022mam,Duboeuf:2023dmq}, $G_2$ invariant subsectors of M-theory \cite{Duboeuf:2024tbd}, and an uplift of minimal $\mathcal{N}=4$ gSUGRA to type IIB \cite{Guarino:2024gke}.
+We also mention the recent line of research concerning exceptional generalized cosets \cite{Hassler:2023axp,Hassler:2025qhh} also aiming at building uplifts of non-maximal gauged supergravity.

 Amongst the many questions regarding a possible classification of consistent truncations, we highlight two relevant for our work. \begin{itemize} \item \textbf{The ``top-down" problem:} Given a solution of eleven-dimensional or type II supergravity on $M_{\text{ext}}\times M_{\text{int}}$, is there a consistent truncation which includes this solution \emph{and} reduces the full equations of motion to those of a gauged supergravity on $M_{\text{ext}}$?\\[1mm] The answer is yes for supersymmetric AdS$_D$ and Mink$_D$ solutions.
 As conjectured in \cite{Gauntlett:2007ma} and proven in \cite{Cassani:2019vcl}, $\mathcal{N}$-supersymmetric AdS$_D$ solutions define a consistent truncation to the corresponding \emph{pure} gauged supergravity.
 This implies a notion of universal sub-sectors common to any $\mathcal{N}$-supersymmetric AdS$_D$ solutions.
 This makes sense since this sub-sector is dual to the stress-energy supermultiplet of the dual CFT$_{D-1}$.
 However, nothing guarantees that such a truncation exists in the absence of supersymmetry or if one requires the presence of additional matter multiplet in the reduced theory.